ifsheldon/ideas_reifying/content/blog/complete-guide-to-wasip2-for-rust-python-programmers/index.en.md

 So far so good.
 The above examples are simple and straightforward, except that we have a few points that were glossed over:

-1. Why exactly a Python host cannot run a Python component?
+1. Why can't this Python host run the Python component we built?
 2. Why does a Python component size much bigger than a Rust component?
 3. Why did we have a `interfaced_adder.wit` which is different from `adder.wit`?